dcsil/Achievo/product_research/use_cases.md

    - Calendar `.ics` file export
    - In-built task/breakdown calendar view of each task per course
    - Milestones (micro-deadlines)
-4. The app allows users to adjust their schedule via settings.
+4. The application allows users to adjust their schedule via settings.
    - e.g., when an assignment due date changes
 5. Notifications are prompted to the user whenever a milestone/deadline is coming up.
 6. UI pop-up of progress bar whenever part of a milestone is achieved and/or it’s time for breaks.
-7. The app encourages the user to take breaks, especially when deadlines are further away.
+7. The application encourages the user to take breaks, especially when deadlines are further away.
-8. The app recommends personalized break activities based on the onboarding quiz (e.g., go to the gym, get a snack, etc.).
+8. The application recommends personalized break activities based on the onboarding quiz (e.g., go to the gym, get a snack, etc.).
 9. Automatic sync with Canvas:
    - When an assignment is submitted, a pop-up UI congratulates the user and marks the relevant task as completed.
-10. The app allows users to open blind boxes.
+10. The application allows users to purchase and open blind boxes.
-11. Users can purchase blind boxes with in-game currency.
+11. The user can view their unlocked prizes on a dedicated page.

 ## Non-Functional Requirements